Canine gestation is just the scientific term for dog pregnancy.

 Allow your bitch to feed freely as she is able.

-My Vet advises me to start taking temperatures a week before due date
+Start taking temperatures a week before due date

 The pups are ready for birth, and may be quite still